Quality Improvement Section

 This Quality Improvement Section (QIS) provides a forum for statistical thinking and best practice in the application of statistical methods for improving organisational performance and outcomes whilst encouraging statisticians to be involved as key advisers at a practical level in organisational improvement.

-Chair: Nigel Marriott
+Secretary: Nigel Marriott

 View our events calendar: statslife.org.uk/quality-improvement-section